davidbuchleither/JAVA-Grades-calculator/README.md

 # Introduction, goals, boundary conditions

-Our project is a grade calculator, which enables the user to get a complete overview of his study achievements.
+Our project is a grade calculator.

+The goal is to give the student an overview of his academic achievements.
-The user has the possibility to create individual modules and to equip them with subordinate subjects.

-The grades obtained during the studies can be used in the languages German, French and Swiss German.

-The student receives his grades in all 3 country scales.
+He has the possibility to create individual modules and to equip them with subordinated subjects.
+Furthermore, the grades obtained during the course can be used in the languages German, French and Swiss German, whereby the student receives his grades in all 3 country scales.

 The passed modules are highlighted in green, the failed modules in red.

-In addition, it is possible to save the scores that have been earned and inserted.
+In addition, it is possible to save the scores that have been inserted and completed.

+The condition is that this program can be used by any device.

 # Build Instructions

 # Operation manual

 # User Stories